-Tang et al. (2017) conducted a systematic review and meta-analysis to explore the efficacy of GONB in migraine patients.
-Six RCTs assessing the efficacy of GONB versus placebo in migraine patients were included.
-Compared with control intervention in migraine patients, GONB intervention was found to significantly reduce pain score, number of headache days, and medication consumption but demonstrated no influence on duration of headache per four weeks.
-The authors concluded that GON block intervention can significantly alleviate pain, reduce the number of headache days and medication consumption, but have no significant influence on the duration of headache per four weeks for migraine patients.
+Tang et al. (2017) conducted a systematic review and meta-analysis to explore the efficacy of GONB for individuals with migraines.
+Six RCTs assessing the efficacy of GONB versus placebo for individuals with migraine were included.
+Compared with control intervention for individuals with migraines, GONB intervention was found to significantly reduce pain score, number of headache days, and medication consumption but demonstrated no influence on duration of headache per four weeks.
+The authors concluded that GON block intervention can significantly alleviate pain, reduce the number of headache days and medication consumption, but have no significant influence on the duration of headache per four weeks for individuals with migraine.
 The short-term follow-up did not allow for assessment of intermediate and long-term outcomes.

 Gul et al. (2017) evaluated the efficacy of greater occipital nerve blockade for individuals with chronic migraine in randomized control study.
 The study included 44 individuals with chronic migraine who were randomly divided onto two groups: group A (bupivacaine) and group B (placebo). greater occipital nerve blockade was administered four times (once per week) with bupivacaine or saline.
-After four weeks of treatment, patients were followed up for three months, and findings were recorded once every month for comparing each month's values with the pretreatment values.
+After four weeks of treatment, participants were followed up for three months, and findings were recorded once every month for comparing each month's values with the pretreatment values.
 The primary endpoint was the difference in the frequency of headache (headache days/month).
 The VAS pain scores were also recorded.
 No severe adverse effects were reported.
 Group A showed a significant decrease in the frequency of headache and VAS scores at the first, second, and third months of follow-up.
-Group B showed a significant decrease in the frequency of headache no significant difference.
+Group B showed a significant decrease in the frequency of headache and VAS scores at the first month of follow-up, but second and third months of follow-up showed no significant difference.
 The authors concluded that their results suggest that greater occipital nerve blockade with bupivacaine was superior to placebo, has long-lasting effect than placebo, and was found to be effective for the treatment of chronic migraine.
 More studies are needed to better define the safety and cost-effectiveness of greater occipital nerve blockade in chronic migraine.

 Cuadrado et al. (2017) assessed the short-term clinical efficacy of GON anesthetic blocks in chronic migraine in a doubleblind, randomized, placebo-controlled clinical trial.
 Thirty-six women with chronic migraine were treated either with bilateral GON block with bupivacaine 0.5% (n = 18) or a sham procedure with normal saline (n = 18).
 Headache frequency was recorded a week after and before the procedure.
 Pressure pain thresholds (PPTs) were measured in cephalic points (supraorbital, infraorbital, and mental nerves) and extracephalic points (hand, leg) just before the injection (T0), one hour later (T1) and one week later (T2).
 Anesthetic block was superior to placebo in reducing the number of days per week with moderate-or-severe headache, or any headache.
 Overall, PPTs increased after anesthetic block and decreased after placebo; after the intervention, PPT differences between baseline and T1/T2 among groups were statistically significant for the supraorbital and infraorbital sites.
 The authors concluded that GON anesthetic blocks appear to be effective in the short term in chronic migraine, as measured by a reduction in the number of days with moderate-to-severe headache or any headache during the week following injection.
-This study was limited by its heterogeneous patient population and small sample size.
+This study was limited by its heterogeneous population and small sample size.